pyinvoke/invoke/docs/concepts/cli/intro.rst

 * When a task takes positional arguments and they haven't all been filled in by the time the parser arrives at the optional-value flag;
-* When the token following one of these flags looks like another flag; or
+* When the token following one of these flags looks like it is itself a flag;
+  or
 * When that token has the same name as another task.

 In any of these situations, Invoke's parser will `refuse the temptation to